Environmental Protection, Sustainable Energy, and the Climate Crisis

 In California, the combination of high population density and earthquake faults present a unique challenge when it comes to safely storing nuclear waste.

 - Created a task force to analyze all of the major issues regarding SONGS, and to help identify the best path forward.
+The SONGS Task Force recently released a comprehensive report containing recommendations on how to address the safe storage and removal of nuclear waste from our coast at San Onofre.

 - Introduced the Spent Fuel Prioritization Act of 2019, to expedite the removal of nuclear waste from decommissioned plants in areas with high population density and seismic hazard, such as San Onofre.